timbowerbank/vivato-html-design/README.md

 # Pendigital Theme
 This is our growing pendigital-theme, **or a fork of the theme**.
 The idea is to **fork** the original theme to start new web projects.

-## Forking the 'pendigital-theme' theme for new web projects
-Here's how to fork your own GitHub repo as using the forking option in Github doesn't work for your own repos.
-More info here: https://deanmalone.net/post/how-to-fork-your-own-repo-on-github/

-1. Create a new repo in GitHub
-2. Clone your new repo to your local machine - git clone https://github.com/timbowerbank/my-new-repo.git (when cloning you may be asked for a personal access token)
-3. CD into the new local repo and add this theme's repo as an upstream remote - git remote add upstream https://github.com/timbowerbank/pendigital-theme.git
-4. Update your new local repo with the theme - git pull upstream master
-5. Update your remote repo (the one you just created above) - git push origin master
-6. Note: that the default branch in your new repo will be called main rather than master - so there are no references to the slave trade

 ## Forking the 'pendigital-theme' for new web projects 2022
 I had some issues following the above commands.
 Please see these new commands.
 1. Using terminal create new directory - ```mkdir my-new-directory```